Pelochus/pelochus-homelab/software/README.md

 - Deluge / Transmission as alternatives to qBittorrent

 ## TODO:
-- Install more software, mainly media software and Organizr
-- Finish this readme accordingly to what software has been added
+- Finish this README accordingly to what software has been added